TYPES OF ABORTION

-If you’re curious about the difference between abortion by pills versus surgery, you’ve come to the right place.
+If you’re curious about the difference between abortion pills and surgery, you’ve come to the right place.
 Expand the sections below to read more.

-The types of abortion that may be available depend on factors such as how far along a woman is in her pregnancy and what kinds of procedures the abortion provider offers.
+Whether or not an abortion pill or a surgical abortion procedure may be available at an abortion clinic depend on factors such as how far along a woman is in her pregnancy and what kinds of procedures the abortion provider offers.

-Call our confidential helpline to talk through your pregnancy plan.
+Call our confidential helpline to talk through your pregnancy plan and ask your questions about abortion.

 Medication abortions use drugs, instead of surgical instruments, to end a pregnancy.